 Annual Parish Meeting

 In our life together as an Episcopal congregation, we gather annually to consider our experiences through the last year and our hopes and intentions for our mission as a congregation in the year to come.
 Reports will be received from ministry leaders and coordinators, and elections will be held.
 Positions open include: warden (two-year term), three vestry members (three-year terms), three diocesan convention delegates (one-year term), three alternate diocesan convention delegates (one-year term), and six Woodbury convocation delegates (one-year term).
 Lunch will be served.

 Getting Ready for Lent

 The Season of Lent begins with Ash Wednesday service at 6 pm at St John Bosco (M).
-The Book Discussion group will be reading Ian McEwan's The Children Act (Anchor reprint, 2015), and the congregation will be gathering on Wednesday evenings, 6 pm, for our annual Lenten Wednesday service, study, and supper.
+The Book Discussion group will be reading The Best American Science and Nature Writing 2019 (edited by Sy Montgomery; Houghton Mifflin Harcourt, 2019), and the congregation will be gathering on Wednesday evenings, 6 pm, for our annual Lenten Wednesday service, study, and supper.
 Check back for details and updates.